Compare Tree Risk Assessment Quotes

 If you are removing a few shallow surface roots, you should be fine.
 Follow the instructions below.
 If you want to remove the entire root ball then I suggest you go with a professional.

-Some of the ways of DIY root removal include digging out the roots by hand or using a stump grinding machine.
+Some of the ways of DIY root and stump removal include digging out the roots by hand or using a stump grinding machine.

 How to DIY remove surface roots of a tree